TUC117/CP-2K24/week1/README.md

 # Welcome to Week 1 of Competitive Programming SOC 2k24

-In this repository, you can find assignments for Week 1.
+In this repository, you can find assignment for Week 1.

 **Deadline for submission of this assignment: June 1, 2024, 11.59 p.m.
-IST **
+IST**
 <br><br><br><br>
 # Disclaimer
 All submissions will be subjected to plagiarism checks.
 Any instances of copying will result in immediate disqualification, and you will not receive a certificate for this Summer of Code (SOC) program. <br> **It is important that you fully understand the material you are submitting**.

 Failure to comply with these guidelines will have serious consequences.

 **And don't worry — if you focus on your own work and avoid looking at others' code, you won't be flagged for plagiarism.
-Each person has their own unique coding style. **<br>
+Each person has their own unique coding style.**<br>
 **You can discuss among yourselves, but make sure that you don't share code among yourselves.
-That's it.
+That's it.**
 <br><br><br><br>
 # Week-1 Assignment
 <br>
 This assignment consists of 10 easy questions.
-Each student should submit their code in the format specified in the submission area. <br>
+Each student should submit their code in the format specified in the submission area.

 **This is a standard assignment.
 Do not copy under any circumstances.
 If you try your best, you will be able to solve the problems.
-If you have any doubts, please do not hesitate to reach out to us. **
+If you have any doubts, please do not hesitate to reach out to us.**

 <br>